turbinelabs/developer/reference/configuration.md

 }
 ```

-#### Creating a Cluster
+#### Creating a cluster

-Next, you'll create a Cluster in the Turbine Labs Service.
+Next, you'll create a Cluster in the Turbine Labs API.
 A Cluster represents
 a set of services all performing a homogeneous set of tasks.
 Note that
 tbncollect will automatically create clusters for discovered services, but
 manually creating a cluster here allows you to create a route for the service